01 Apr Chronic Inflammatory Response Syndrome (CIRS)

 - Muscle cramping

-- Susceptibility to electric/static shocks
+- Susceptibility to static shock

 - Long and fourth finger make a v shape.

-- Arching MCP and MTP joints.
+- Aching MCP and MTP joints.

 - Decreased capillary perfusion and inflammation